 - Generate an empirically evidenced and logical argument

 - Distinguish a scientific argument from a non-scientific argument

 - Recognize methods of inquiry that lead to scientific knowledge

 John Tyler Community College also conducts program level assessment which focuses on what and how an academic program is contributing to the learning, growth, and development of students as a group.
 Assessment plans reflect specific program goals, measurable student learning outcomes, and a well-articulated plan for timely implementation, strategic data collection, and analysis.

 Findings are then used to inform, confirm, and support program level change and facilitate continuous program level improvement.

 John Tyler Community College engages in continuous study of its internal and external environment through a number of assessment activities.
 Students are required to participate in these activities for the purposes of program evaluation and improvement.
-All Spring candidates for graduation with an Associates Degree are required to participate in the institution’s assessment of its academic programs prior to graduation.
+All spring candidates for graduation with an associate degree are required to participate in the institution’s assessment of its academic programs prior to graduation.
 Failure to complete required assessment activities may result in transcripts and/or diplomas being withheld until this requirement is fulfilled.